It was the bad hair day I didn’t see coming.

 How does it work?

-First up, if active ingredients that seem unnatural to you are not your thing, then Regaine is probably not for you.
+First, if active ingredients that seem unnatural are not your thing, Regaine is probably not for you.

 Personally, this is not something that worries me.

-If the area where hair once grew is caused by female pattern baldness then Regaine probably won’t be effective.
-However, women with general thinning of the hair are likely to see a result.
+If the area where hair once grew is caused by female pattern baldness, Regaine probably won’t be effective.
+However, women with generalised hair thinning are likely to see results.

-If you want to know more about minoxidil and hair loss in women, you might like to check out this article over at Healthline or over at MrDr.com.au.
+If you want to learn more about minoxidil and hair loss in women, you might like to check out this article on Healthline or MrDr.com.au.

 2. Nutritional supplements.